 According to College Factual's 2023 analysis, Wooster College is ranked #444 out of 2,241 schools in the nation that were analyzed for overall quality.
 This is an improvement over the previous year, when Wooster College held the #505 spot on the Best Overall Colleges list.

 Out of the 96 colleges in Ohio, Wooster College is ranked at #16.

 If you're applying to The College of Wooster you'll face some tough competition, since the school's acceptance rate is only 65%.
 Definitely don't wait until the last minute to submit your application, since applying early may be in your favor.

-The College of Wooster Faculty
+Learn more about The College of Wooster admissions.

 The student to faculty ratio is often used to measure the number of teaching resources that a college or university offers its students.
 The national average for this metric is 15 to 1, but at Wooster College it is much better at 11 to 1.
 That's good news for students who want to interact more on a personal level with their teachers.

 When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
 This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.

 The full-time faculty percentage at The College of Wooster is 86%.
 This is higher than the national average of 47%.